 The Cache Invalidation Service is the OutSystems component responsible for notifying front-end servers that cached values aren't up-to-date, forcing them to fetch new values when needed.

 This service uses a publish/subscribe pattern: applications subscribe to queues that represent modules and tenants where data can come from.
-The underlying technology used by the Cache Invalidation Service in OutSystems 11 is RabbitMQ, a distributed message queue service that implements the publish/subscribe pattern.
+The underlying technology used by the Cache Invalidation Service is called RabbitMQ, a distributed message queue service that implements the publish/subscribe pattern.

-The platform must be properly configured so that applications can reach this service.
+You must configure the platform so applications can reach this service.
 You can install and configure a RabbitMQ instance using OutSystems Configuration Tool.
 Performing this operation installs RabbitMQ in the same machine that's running the Configuration Tool.
 Check the Platform Server 11 Installation Checklist for more information on how to install and configure the Cache Invalidation Service.

 Every time a cache invalidation occurs for a module or a tenant, all applications watching for changes on these elements are notified, and they flag their local copies as dirty.
 When the Cache Invalidation Service is down or unavailable (for example, during configuration changes on this service), applications aren't notified of any cache invalidations that might have occurred.
 This may cause some inconsistent behavior until either these applications can reach the service again or new service configurations are applied.
 To improve the availability of the Cache Invalidation Service you can configure a RabbitMQ cluster and use a TCP load balancer.